David-Henery4/myWeatherApp/README.md

 It also helped when it came to using classes by creating reusable methods that can be reused in different places in the project, which enabled me not to repeat myself in areas where it was unnessary.

+**J.S docs** comments have been added to help maintain the readability of the code and to ensure it is easier for me or anybody else who reads it in the future to understand.

 ## Improvements to be made